RBNZ Governor says unlikely to need unconventional monetary policy tools

-WELLINGTON, Sept 26 (Reuters) - Reserve Bank of New Zealand (RBNZ) Governor Adrian Orr said on Thursday that it was unlikely the central bank would need to use unconventional monetary policy tools, although it was important to be prepared.
+WELLINGTON, Sept 26 (Reuters) - Reserve Bank of New Zealand (RBNZ) Governor Adrian Orr said on Thursday that it was unlikely the central bank would need to use unconventional monetary policy tools, although it would be negligent not to be prepared for such a scenario.

 "Our current view is that we are unlikely to need 'unconventional' monetary policy tools.
 But we would be remiss not to be prepared," Orr said in a speech in New Zealand that was released by the bank.

-"We are currently thinking hard about these questions, because it makes sense to do so as a precaution – it's best to put the roof on when the sun is shining."
+"We are currently thinking hard about these questions, because it makes sense to do so as a precaution - it's best to put the roof on when the sun is shining," said Orr.

 He said many central banks are facing the challenge of inflation consistently running below target, prompting them to reduce policy rates to stimulate spending and boost demand.